fodortimea/cookbook/README.md

 ### Create a Specific llava-llama3 Model

 Create a model based on llava-llama3 named as `foodie`.
-Specify the system propmt how you see it fit.
+Specify the system prompt how you see it fit.

 ### Run the App